free-creations/a2jmidi/lib/about.md

 # About this Directory

-This directory consists all the third party libraries that are needed by our project.
+This directory consists of all the third party libraries that are needed by our project.

 The source code for the third party